Joseph Marino: Diplomatic career

 Marino joined the diplomatic service on July 15, 1988.
 His early assignments included stints in the Philippines from 1988 to 1991, Uruguay from 1991 to 1994, and Nigeria from 1994 to 1997.
 From 1997 to 2004, Marino worked at the Secretariat of State in Rome, where he had responsibility for the Balkans countries.
 He participated as senior staff-member in two diplomatic missions: Cardinal Jean-Louis Tauran's visit to Belgrade, Serbia, on April 1, 1999, that sought a resolution to the Kosovo War; and the meeting between U.S. President George W. Bush and Cardinal Pio Laghi in which Laghi unsuccessfully tried to dissuade Bush from invading Iraq in 2003.

 Marino was working in the apostolic nunciature to the United Kingdom when, on January 12, 2008, Pope Benedict XVI named him a titular archbishop and apostolic nuncio to Bangladesh.
 He received his episcopal consecration from Cardinal Tauran on March 29, 2008, at the Cathedral of St. Paul in Birmingham.

 On January 16, 2013, Pope Benedict appointed Marino as apostolic nuncio to Malaysia, apostolic nuncio to East Timor, and apostolic delegate to Brunei.
 He negotiated the 2015 accord between the Holy See and East Timor.

 Pope Francis named Marino president of the Pontifical Ecclesiastical Academy on October 11, 2019.
-He is the second American to lead the school.
+He was the second American to lead the school.

 Pope Francis appointed Marino a member of the Dicastery for Evangelization on November 17, 2020.

 On January 23, 2023, Pope Francis accepted his resignation as president of the Pontifical Ecclesiastical Academy.